TeachBooks/sphinx-iframes/README.md

   - Sets the style of the iframe.
 Use CSS compatible strings.
 Surround with " ".
 - `:stylediv:`
   - Sets the style of the surrounding div.
 Use CSS compatible strings.
 Surround with " ".
+- `:loading:`
+  - Sets the loading attribute of the iframe.
+Use either `lazy` or `eager`.
+  - If unset, the global configuration value is used.

 For the directive `video`, if a direct link to a video file is given, then only the options from the `video` directive from [sphinxcontrib.video](https://sphinxcontrib-video.readthedocs.io/en/latest/quickstart.html) should be used.
 For any other link, the options above should be used.